Cyphrme/CozeX/coze_vs.md

 - PASETO has no online tools.

-I'd love to see an online tool signing tool for PASETO, but none appear to exist (2023/07/11).
+I'd love to see an online signing tool for PASETO, but none appear to exist (2023/07/11).
 It would make playing around with it much easier.
 Googling "online paseto tool" returns no results.

+Philosophically, both Coze and PASETO saw insufficiencies with JWT and JOSE or had different design goals with available specification.
+Each took much different approaches in solving those issues.

+PASETO saw the problems with JWT and sought to define a minimal and rigid spec.
+Its philosophy is along the lines of "I just need to do this one thing and I don't care about other features"  Consequently, any changes or differing features result in new specification needing to be written, for example a new algorithm would require a new "v5" spec to be written.
+Or those features are simply left undefined by PASETO and is left to applications to define.
+I think PASERK is a good example why PASETO isn't enough and is probably undersized, and PASETO should have broadened its considerations.
+(Note that "v1"/"v2" are deprecated)

+Coze saw the problems with JOSE and sought to rigidly/strictly define semantics (base 64 encoding, signature malleability, defined references) but permits a general design that was easily extendable and anticipates future progress.
+Coze's philosophy is more "We want to do many things, so the spec must carefully define a few generic components that can be used for many different purposes".

 Also note: